Netatalk/netatalk/doc/manual/Configuration.md

 permissions, and a configuration file that is owned by the serving user, not writable by group or others, and kept in a mode-0700 directory owned by that user.
-It does not support AppleTalk, the DBD or MySQL CNID backends, **[Homes]** volumes, Spotlight backends other than **cnid** (the default, which searches the volume's own CNID database), AFP statistics, or administrator and forced-user configuration.
+It does not support AppleTalk, the DBD or MySQL CNID backends, **[Homes]** volumes, **vol dbnest** (the CNID directory would be the volume itself, which the mode keeps owner-only), Spotlight backends other than **cnid** (the default, which searches the volume's own CNID database), AFP statistics, or administrator and forced-user configuration.
 A volume the serving user cannot read and search, or cannot write when it is not read-only, is rejected at startup, as is one whose CNID directory does not exist and cannot be created: **vol dbpath** must name a directory the serving user owns.
 CNID state owned by another user is not taken